-PERSONAL TAKE: Try to imagine being in Abraham's position.
-How would God's vague instructions about your future destination be difficult for you?
+RESPOND: Try to imagine being in Abraham's position.
+How would God's vague instructions about your future destination been difficult for you?
+For example: when it comes to college, boyfriends, jobs, and so on.

-According to 12:3, who specifically would be blessed through Abraham as a result of his obedience to God's leading?
+According to Genesis 12:3, who specifically would be blessed through Abraham as a result of his obedience to God's leading?

-God's covenant with Abraham is the bedrock of our study, so we're going to commit to memory three promises God made to Abraham:
+God's covenant with Abraham is the bedrock of our study, so we're going to look at three promises God made to Abraham:

-- Land: God promised Abraham and his people the promised land of Canaan. - 2.
+- 1. Land: God promised Abraham and his people the promised land of Canaan. - 2.
 Descendants: God promised to multiply Abraham's descendants, making nations come from him. - 3.
 Blessing: God promised to bless Abraham and to bless all the peoples of the world through Abraham.

 By majestic grace, God pulled Abraham from his father's family, a family that served other gods (Josh.
-24:2), and told Abraham He would bless him, multiply his family, and make him into a blessing for the whole world.
+24:2), and told Abraham He would bless Abraham, multiply his family, and make him into a blessing for the whole world.
 And there began the beginning of Israel's history.

 Note: Joseph was born only two generations after God's covenant with Abraham.
-Hold onto this significant information.
+This is important to remember.